TIBCOSoftware/be-tools/cloud/docker/tests/README.md

 Various test cases are developed and organized in different yaml files.
 File names are self explanatory.
 * `betestcases.yaml` Validates BE related artifacts
 * `astestcases.yaml/aslegacytestcases.yaml` Validates AS related artifacts
-* `ftltestcases.yaml` Validates FTL related artifacts
+* `ftltestcases.yaml` Validates FTL related artifacts<br><br>

+Note: A part from given files you can create your own yaml testcases.
+If you have generic testcases there is option for supplying key value pairs using `-kv or --key-value-pair`.
+This key should be unique string in all yaml files.
+Custom yaml files should be placed along with existing testcases.